q3769/conottle/README.md

 - `activeClientLimit` is the throttle/maximum number of clients that can be serviced in parallel.
 If omitted, the default is unbounded - `Integer.MAX_VALUE`.

+Note that there is no limit on how many overall clients or tasks the API can support.
+E.g. the `activeClientLimit` parameter only limits on the concurrent number of clients whose tasks are actively executing in parallel at any given moment.
+Excessive clients/tasks will have to wait for active ones to complete before proceeding - a.k.a. the throttling effect.

 Each throttled client has its own dedicated executor.
 The executor is backed by a thread pool of size `throttleLimit`.
 Therefore, a client/executor's task execution concurrency will never go beyond, and always be throttled at its `throttleLimit`.